givasile/givasile.github.io/_notes/shell-types.md

 * <d-code language="python">100-999</d-code> ids of non-human users (services etc.)
 * <d-code language="python">1000-...</d-code> ids of human users

-We can check the ids of all users (human and non-human) of the system with <d-code language="bash">cat /etc/passwd</d-code>
+We can check the ids of all users (human and non-human) of the system with [`cat /etc/passwd`](https://www.cyberciti.biz/faq/understanding-etcpasswd-file-format/)

 #### Interactive vs non-interactive shell